PCMDI/pcmdi_metrics/docs/metrics_sea_ice.rst

 Summary
 ========
-The PCMDI Metrics Package (PMP) sea ice driver produces metrics that compare modeled and observed sea ice extent as shown in Ivanova (2016).
+The PCMDI Metrics Package (PMP) sea ice driver produces metrics that compare modeled and observed sea ice extent as shown in `Ivanova et al. (2016)`_.
 These metrics are generated for total sea ice extent in eight preset sectors.
 They can be compared across models, realizations, and regions.

 Demo
 =====